 The first and most important step when moving to Bangkok is obviously to find an apartment.

 The good news is that the search for an apartment in Thailand’s capital is not nearly as difficult and time consuming as in most western cities.
-I live in my third apartment in four years here, so I think that I can give you some general guidance and tips on the topic of finding an apartment in Bangkok.
+I live in my third apartment in five years here, so I think that I can give you some general guidance and tips on the topic of finding an apartment in Bangkok.
 Because I was in exactly the same position when I first got here, and figured out everything by myself.

 Step 1: Choose an Area

 Since Bangkok is such a big city, you should first decide on which neighborhood you would like to live in.
 The most modern and “hip” (but also most expensive) areas are Sukhumvit (this includes Asoke, Nana & Phrom Phong), Thong Lor, Ekkamai, Siam and Silom, which are all located next to each other in the city centre.
 The further you go away from these areas, the cheaper the rental prices.

 If it doesn’t bother you to sit in the metro for 7-10 stations to the city centre (and maybe even change the line), then you will find some really good deals especially in Sutthisan, Ramkhamhaeng and Udom Suk.
 Like 5,000 Baht a month for a simple studio (25-30 sqm) in Udon Suk in comparison to 20,000 Baht in Nana.